Rage of the Dragons

-is a 2002 tag team head-to-head fighting game released for the Neo Geo hardware by Playmore.
+is a 2002 fighting video game developed by Mexican studio Evoga and Noise Factory and published by Playmore for the Neo Geo arcade and home platforms.
 The game was developed by Japanese company Noise Factory, co-developed by BrezzaSoft and chiefly-designed by the Mexican team Evoga.
 Piko Interactive has acquired the publishing rights for the game in Europe in 2020.
 Ports for Nintendo Switch, PlayStation 4 and PlayStation 5, Microsoft Windows, and Xbox One and Xbox Series were released on November 14, 2024, ported by QUByte Interactive.
 An arcade version of the game called Rage of the Dragons W by exA-Arcadia is in development.